Our small ripple in the refugee crisis

 Conclusion

 At the end of the parable, Jesus turned the lawyer’s question on it’s head.
 He answers it with an even better question: “Which of the 3 were a neighbour to the man?”
 It’s actually about being a neighbour.
 Jesus changes the use of the word from noun to verb.
 Ask not “who is my neighbour?” but rather “who am I a neighbour to?”
 And the list of answers should not exclude anybody.
-After all, Christians are called to love even our enemies…[/vc_column_text][vc_row_inner type=”full_width”][vc_column_inner el_class=”” width=”1/2″][vc_single_image image=”1892″ border_color=”grey” img_link_large=”” img_link_target=”_blank” img_size=”large” link=”http://citygates.ca/refugee”][vc_column_text]
+After all, Christians are called to love even our enemies…[/vc_column_text][vc_row_inner type=”full_width”][vc_column_inner el_class=”” width=”1/2″][vc_single_image image=”1892″ border_color=”grey” img_link_large=”” img_link_target=”_blank” img_size=”large” link=”https://citygates.ca/refugee”][vc_column_text]

 [/vc_column_text][/vc_column_inner][vc_column_inner width=”1/2″ css=”.vc_custom_1449008672708{padding-left: 30px !important;}”][vc_column_text]